Your post-pregnancy body

-Abdominal Pain 6 weeks postpartum or anytime before or after this point should always be discussed as a matter of urgency with your Doctor.
-But the specialist you really need to see about any ongoing post pregnancy and pelvic symptoms is a Women’s Health Physiotherapist.
+Pain postpartum or anytime before or after this point should always be discussed as a matter of urgency with your Doctor.
+But the specialist you really need to see about any ongoing post pregnancy and pelvic symptoms is a Pelvic Health Physical Therapist.
 She will be able to help you understand what you’re dealing with and how to adapt exercises for your individual circumstances.

 Then you can start to find and understand your core muscles, and then you need to strengthen them.
 You can’t do the latter until you have done the former… For now, avoid sit-ups or crunches, don’t do high impact exercise and don’t leap into a class or routine that does not give you very specific corrective exercise for a recovering mother.